Tuesday, 24 June 2003

 When we felt sufficiently restored, we put our boots on and walked the extra kilometre, sharply down and up, to the camping ground.
 Nobody was in attendance but it looked green and pleasant, so we had showers, put up the tent, crawled in and slept the sleep of the just.

 When we woke it was late and the valley was full of mist.
-We had to hurry back to the shop before it closed at 7pm, after which we retired to the downstairs bar of the hotel for apéritifs.
+We had to hurry back to the shop before it closed at

 The only other occupants were two sturdy British walkers, here to climb the Pic d’Anie in the morning.
 They were amusing company and we ended up eating together in the dining room upstairs.
 David and Alan had been friends since childhood, although David now lived in France.